Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/theory/current_measurement.md

 # Current Measurement
 The phase current information is crucial to control the torque of the motor of an electric drive with Field Oriented Control.
-The following section describes different current measurement principles in an electric drive, and how it can be configured with Motor Control Plant.
+The following section describes different current measurement principles in an electric drive, and how it can be configured with Harmony Qspin.

 ## Current Measurement Principles:
 Figure 1 shows different measurement principles used for phase current measurement in an electric drive.